Broadband Terahertz Quantum Cascade Laser Dual-Comb Sources with Off-Resonant Microwave Injection: Results and discussion

-To further prove the dual-comb line proliferation induced by the off-resonant injection is resulted from the mode proliferation in the terahertz range, transmission measurements of a known absorber (filter) are carried out employing the dual-comb setup.
+To further prove that the broad dual-comb bandwidth under the off-resonant microwave injection is resulted from the mode proliferation in the terahertz range, two experiments are carried out by employing the dual-comb setup, i.e., transmission measurements of a known terahertz filter and a GaAs etalon.

+Figure \ref{filter} shows the dual-comb measurements of a filter.
 The blue curve in Figure \ref{filter}a is the measured transmission (using FTIR) of the filter used in this study by taking ratios of the data of the red curve to those of the black curve.
 It can be seen that the filter is not narrow-band and its bandpass region is not precisely located in the optical range of the QCL combs.
 However, the high frequency tail of the filter fully covers the operation frequency range of the QCLs from 3.8 to 4.4 THz (see the shaded area in Figure \ref{filter}a).
 The slope showing the decrease in transmission with increasing frequency can be employed to identify if the generated comb lines are real or fake.
 The main idea is that when the filter is placed in the beam path of the dual-comb setup, the dual-comb spectra will be affected due to the frequency-dependent absorption (or transmission) of the filter.
 By comparing the dual-comb spectra without and with the filter, we, in principle, can prove if the dual-comb lines are generated from the beats of the modes in the terahertz range.